steamory/portal-roadmap/README.md

 Portal's user interface will be very flexible, it will allow users to manage all personal data by writing documents like a sketchpad.

+## Q1: 👨‍💻 User

+> User can login in Portal via SoLiD WebId and edit their profile.

+Login with WebID to use Solid.
+Similar to email, WebID allows users to connect to anyone else no matter who their identity provider is.
+When users login with WebID, users and only users and where users are signing into knows about it.

+## Q2:

+## Q2:

+## Q3:

+## Q3:

+## Q4:

 # Join Us

 Email to xieyang@dodora.cn to join us !